 The Maruti Swift Sport is a hot hatchback both in terms of its design and its performance.

 The Maruti Jimny has been reported to be manufactured in India and even be exported to the foreign markets.
-But before all of these things happen, the vehicle is expected to be displayed at the 2020 Auto Expo.
+But before all of these things happen, the vehicle is expected to be among the cars at Auto Expo 2020.
 The vehicle will serve as a substitute for the Maruti Gypsy which has been discontinued due to its failure to comply with the upcoming safety standards.
 If this happens, the Jimny will directly compete against the Mahindra Thar with a price range of INR 6.6 - INR 9.6 lakh.
 The vehicle, once launched in India, will become the most affordable off-roader in the country.
 The global-spec Maruti Jimny receives its power from a 1.5-litre petrol motor which can produce 100 PS against 130 Nm and is coupled with a standard 5-speed MT unit and an optional AT unit.
 The Jimny comes with a 4WD system with a transfer case and a ladder-and-frame chassis.

 Once launched in India, the Maruti Jimny will become the most affordable off-roader here.